-Funding is currently made available for technical and system changes, as well as costs associated with proper notice to clientele.
+As part of the DHHS annual budget, funding is appropriated to address general technical and system changes, as well as costs associated with proper notice, to clientele.

 12. Describe how the proposed rules are necessary and suitable to accomplish their purpose, in relationship to the burden(s) the rules place on individuals.
 Burdens may include fiscal or administrative burdens, or duplicative acts.